|

 There is a modest nightlife

-scene in York, with many popular pubs, riverside bars and restaurants,
+scene in York, with pubs, riverside bars and restaurants,

 There are several theatres, too.
 The